MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-the-PowerShell-50-ISE.md

 -   **Parse error display** Parse errors are indicated with red underlines.
 When you hover over an indicated error, tooltip text displays the problem that was found in the code.

--   **Zoom** The zoom percentage of the consoleâ€™s content can be set by using the zoom slider (in the lower right corner of Windows PowerShell ISE window), or by entering the command **$psise.options.Zoom** in the Console Pane.
+-   **Zoom** The zoom percentage of the console'™s content can be set by using the zoom slider (in the lower right corner of Windows PowerShell ISE window), or by entering the command **$psise.options.Zoom** in the Console Pane.

 -   **Rich text copy and paste** Copying to the clipboard in Windows PowerShell ISE preserves the font, size, and color information of the original selection.